draffle-io/draffle/README.md

 # dRaffle

+> :warning: If you intend to use this for production use the [v1 branch](https://github.com/draffle-io/draffle/tree/v1) which is matching the mainnet-beta deployment

 dRaffle is a decentralized raffle protocol on Solana, which creates the necessary technical foundation to the dRaffle Luck Club. dRaffle is the first of its kind open-source transparent system to allow raffling of any token, in any amount, any mint, unlimited number of participants or number of prizes.

 [dRaffle dApp](https://www.draffle.io/)